Insights On The Evolving Trends Of B2B Through M-commerce

 In the near future, heading to the store may be like going to the movies instead of watching at home.
 You’ll go for the experience.

 For instance, High-end retailer Rebecca Minkoff tripled clothing sales with the interactive touch-screens that let the shoppers choose products to be sent to their dressing rooms.
 The dressing room mirror also enabled them to view those same items appeared in different colors, styles, sizes, and looks.

 And dressing rooms as we know them may become an obsolete culture.
 Why go through the trouble of getting undressed after all, when you can use an accurate 3D version of yourself to try on those trending clothes and get suggestions about fit, style, color and more?

 One of the best beauty retailers, Sephora, is already using its highly interactive app to let buyers try on new makeup colors and get suggestions via the phone’s camera.

 It means that merchants will constantly evolve, innovate and unify their omnichannel efforts, so shoppers’ paths to purchase are as frictionless as possible.

 Convenient shopping, seamless experience, and options — it will be a whole new world.

 It is needless to say that the world for Gen Next will surely be a better place to live.

 Getting your Mobile App is much easier now with MageNative.
-Since 2016, MageNative Mobile App builder is providing mobile solutions for E-commerce merchandisers and helping them to get a fully Customisable Native App.
+Since 2016, MageNative Mobile App builder has been providing mobile solutions for E-commerce merchandisers and helping them get a fully Customisable Native App.
 We work on several frameworks such as Magento, Magento 2, WooCommerce, Shopify, Opencart and Delivery App for Magento 2.
 We have provided 500+ apps in the last 2 years, and successfully earned 5-star reviews on the App Store.
 MageNative has its Happy customers Globally over 20+ countries.